-To withdraw from all courses a student must complete a Withdrawal Form, which is available at the Registrar's Office and must complete the procedure as advised.
+To withdraw from all courses a student must complete a Withdrawal Form, which is available at the Office of Admissions and Records and must complete the procedure as advised.

-Should a student need to request an "I" grade they should obtain the appropriate application form from the Registrar's Office and complete the form with the lecturer concerned.
+Should a student need to request an "I" grade they should obtain the appropriate application form from the Office of Admissions and Records and complete the form with the lecturer concerned.
 (See policy statement below.)